• Skip to main content

 What Drivers Are Made Up of?

-The drivers constitute to be the most important part of your headphones.
+The drivers constitute the most important part of your headphones.
 They are responsible for converting electrical signals into sound waves.
-The music which you hear from your headphones basically comes from the driver inside it.
+The music that you hear from your headphones comes from the driver inside it.

-There are basically three components in a driver: magnet, voice coils and diaphragm.
+There are three components in a driver: magnet, voice coils and diaphragm.

 Magnet: It is used to magnetise the voice coils so that when electricity flows through them the coils become electromagnetic.